Skip to main content

 4:00 PM

-Review your notes over a drink.
+Review your notes over coffee or a snack.
 You're now an informed wine enthusiast!
+If you tasted today, stay for dinner and depart tomorrow morning.

 Frequently Asked Questions